iamsg08/American_Sign_Language/README.md

 # American_Sign_Language
-Deep Learning image classification of American Sign Language
+Deep Learning image classification of American Sign Language.
+Open "american_sign_language.ipynb" to see the project.